 Upper Divisional Exam (UDE)

 All undergraduate voice majors and concentrations must pass the Upper Divisional Exam (UDE) before advancing to the 3000 level of voice study.
 The jury of the fourth semester of study at the major or concentration level serves as the UDE.
-Students may neither postpone the UDE to a later semester nor take it before the fourth semester of study.* For repertoire requirements of the sophomore year (which apply to the UDE), see:
+Students may neither postpone the UDE to a later semester nor take it before the fourth semester of study.*

 *Transfer students may take the exam in an earlier semester at the discretion of their teachers, but not earlier than the fourth semester of study overall and not later than their fourth semester at UNT.